Jayasagar/jay-machine-learning-notes/Basics:Terminology (Machine Learning).md

 *  Increasing the bias will decrease the variance.*  Increasing the variance will decrease the bias.

 # Algorithm has Low Variance and High Bias
-RoC curve
+**RoC curve***

 ### Bias Error
-It Simplifies the assumptions made by the algorithm to make the problem easier to solve i.e. to make the target function easier to learn!
+It **Simplifies the assumptions** made by the algorithm to make the problem easier to solve i.e. to make the target function easier to learn!
- Generally parametric algorithms have a high bias making them fast to learn and easier to understand.
+	* Generally **parametric** algorithms have a high bias making them fast to learn and easier to understand.
-*  In turn they are have lower predictive performance on complex problems that fail to meet the simplifying assumptions of the algorithms bias.
+	* In turn they are have **lower predictive performance** on complex problems that fail to meet the simplifying assumptions of the algorithms bias.
-* Low-bias machine learning algorithms include: Decision Trees, k-Nearest Neighbors and Support Vector Machines.
+	* **Low-bias machine learning algorithms include**: Decision Trees, k-Nearest Neighbors and Support Vector Machines.
-* High-bias machine learning algorithms include: Linear Regression, Linear Discriminant Analysis and Logistic Regression.
+	* **High-bias machine learning algorithms include:** Linear Regression, Linear Discriminant Analysis and Logistic Regression.

 ### Variance Error
-Sensitivity of a model to changes to the training data.
+**Sensitivity of a model** to changes to the training data.
 Variance is the amount that the estimate of the target function will change if different training data was used.

 - - - -

-The cause of poor performance in machine learning is either overfitting or underfitting the data.
+The cause of poor performance in machine learning is either overfitting or under-fitting the data.
 - - - -

 ### Overfitting